JuliaOdziewa/todo-list-react/README.md

 ## Description

 With this simple To-Do list you can organised your daily life.
 You simply write tasks and add them to the list.
 Completed task can be marked done or deleted.
-You cn also mark all your tasks done and then hide them.
+You can also mark all your tasks done and then hide them.

 ## Technologies

 - HTML
 - BEM
 - CSS
 - GRID
+- STYLED COMPONENTS
 - JS/ES6+
 - REACT
+- REACT HOOKS

 ## Available Scripts